Kuret/dotfiles-wsl/README.md

 - Ruby 2.4.0
 - Ruby gems: Bundler + Foreman + Rails 5.0.1
 - Elixir + Phoenix

+Supported setups when using the install script (for now):
+- Windows Subsystem for Linux with the Store version of OpenSUSE LEAP
+- Hyper-V with Arch Linux

 # Running the script